 At times, however, the left side of the ambitious barkeep’s brain gets carries away.
-We had to call a time out on drink creativity this summer after a round of local Peach/Vidalia Onion margaritas served at a gathering in a trendy Atlanta restaurant.
+We had to call a time out on drink creativity after a round of local Peach/Vidalia Onion margaritas served at a trendy Atlanta restaurant not long ago.
 The only clichéd Georgia ingredient left out by the bar dude was the pecans.
 His fancy black salt rim was cool, though probably not a local ingredient.

 Sweet, ripe watermelon is everywhere right now and better still, tequila is involved.
 If ten bucks a cocktail at the local gastronomic alter is beyond your drink limit, you can make them just as good (and a little stronger) at home.
 All you need is a seedless watermelon, a bag of limes, blender, strainer, lime squeezer, and the cheapest 100 percent agave tequila you can find.